iOS Business Container

 - Create a new policy.
 To do so, go to Control Panel→ Policies in the Management Console and click on the plus icon.
 Then select iOS policies.

-- In the policy’s Permissions tab, remove the checkmark next to Allow documtens from managed sources in unmanaged destinations (upper arrow in illus.).
+- In the policy’s Permissions tab, remove the checkmark next to Open documents: Managed to unmanaged (oberer Pfeil im Bild).
 Then, when users are importing or exporting files on the iOS devices, they are offered only those apps that you have made available in the app container.

-- If you also want to prevent data from unmanaged apps from getting into managed apps, remove the checkmark from Allow documtens from unmanaged sources in managed destinations (lower arrow in illus.).
+- If you also want to prevent data from unmanaged apps from getting into managed apps, remove the checkmark from Open documents: Unmanaged to managed (lower arrow in illus.).

 Now, if the user wants to share a document with another app or export the document there, only managed apps will be offered (example in illus.).